-Laila also works in strategic force mix and readiness issues.
+Laila has also worked in strategic force mix and readiness issues with the Institute for Defense Analyses.
 She has done work on assessing force mixes and readiness requirements for an uncertain future, understanding and modeling force generation across the military services, and on the impact of energy on force readiness across the services.

 Laila enjoys taking on side projects in her spare time.
 Her interests include computational modeling, and understanding the neural mechanisms driving competition and cooperation.